 Replacing processed foods with whole ingredients

 By the time I was ready to invest in my grain mill, I had been working to replace the processed foods in my kitchen with whole ingredients — cooking and baking from scratch instead of opening boxes or heating up frozen meals.
+Reading In Defense of Food and Food Rules by Michael Pollan was hugely influential for me.
 I wanted to drastically reduce how much I was eating at restaurants, but didn’t want to give up the enjoyment of delicious food.

 Have you had these questions about grain mill baking?

 When I bought my countertop grain mill, I was excited to get started grinding my own wheat, but intimidated by how different the flour that came out of it was compared to the white flour off the shelf.
 I had a lot of questions:

 - Can I swap out store-bought flour for my whole grain flour 1:1?